silviapapalini/silviapapalini.github.io/content/event/hungrybrain/index.md

 ---

-title: "The Brain and Cognition (B&C) seminars: A Window Into The Hungry Brain: from Pavlovian to avoidance learning."
+title: "A Window Into The Hungry Brain: from Pavlovian to avoidance learning."
-event: SilviaCon
+event: The Brain and Cognition (B&C) seminars

 location: Online